FlexCoreLib/flexcore/README.md

 To use flexcore in a cmake based project check the [usage](docs/USING.md) document.

+To access the documentation in doxygen, execute doxygen from top level directory, not from /docs :

+`doxygen docs/doxyfile`

 Dependencies
 ------------
 - C++14 compatible compiler (tested with GCC-5.2, Clang-3.6)